.

 confidence crumbles.

-how this becomes linked to being scared.
+how this becomes inextricably linked to being scared.

 It is this, not mental illness, that lies at the heart of most anxiety problems and disorders today.
 It also lies at the heart of their cure.